Advertisement

 This is where many manual mistakes happen in exams and lab notebooks: one missed parenthesis or subscript can completely change the answer.
 The parser in this calculator is built to understand parentheses and counts, so as long as the formula is written correctly, the breakdown it shows will match standard chemistry.

-Step-by-Step: How the Calculator Works Behind the Scenes
+Step-by-Step: How the Calculator Works

 When you hit "Calculate", the tool follows the same logic your teacher explains in class, just much faster: